TobiAdeniji94/locale-alt-api/README.md

 # LOCALE
 Locale is a developer tool for anyone needing geographical information about Nigeria.
-Its API provides details on Nigeria's regions, states, and local government areas (LGAs).
+This API details Nigeria's regions, states, and local government areas (LGAs).
 It's a useful tool for businesses targeting Nigeria's population of over 200M

 # Built With
 Node.js, Express, MongoDB, Redis and TypeScript